rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 And yes, I would like to pitch my new [Panoptikum](https://www.panoptikum.io/) project - it's a brand new podcast discovery and community site I'm building.

-Thanks for having me and keep up the good work on Static Times and Vienna.html!
+Thanks for having me and keep up the good work!

 </>